mapeditor/tiled/docs/manual/automapping.rst

    This map property is a number: 1, 2, 3 ...
 It
    determines how many tiles around your changes will be checked as well for redoing the Automapping at live Automapping.

+.. raw:: html

+   <div class="new">New in Tiled 1.2</div>

+MatchOutsideMap
+   This map property determines whether rules can match even when their input region falls partially outside of a map.
+By default it is ``false`` for bounded maps and ``true`` for infinite maps.
+In some cases it can be useful to enable this also for bounded maps.
+Tiles outside of the map boundaries are simply considered empty.

+   Tiled 1.0 and 1.1 behaved as if this property was ``true``, whereas older versions of Tiled have behaved as if this property was ``false``.

 NoOverlappingRules
    This map property is a boolean property: